Academic Requirements

 If at any time your enrollment drops below full-time status, you are immediately ineligible to practice or compete.

-In the final semester of a baccalaureate or graduate program, a student-athlete may still be eligible if enrolled less than full-time provided the certifying officer has confirmed student-athlete is enrolled in all coursework necessary to complete degree requirements and student-athlete has applied for graduation.
+In the final semester of a baccalaureate or graduate program, a student-athlete may still be eligible if enrolled less than full-time, provided the certifying officer has confirmed student-athlete is enrolled in all coursework necessary to complete degree requirements and student-athlete has applied for graduation.

 Correspondence course credit may be used in determining a student-athlete’s academic standing or satisfactory progress.
-However, correspondence or transient courses may not be used to satisfy the full- time enrollment requirement.
+However, correspondence or transient courses may not be used to satisfy the full-time enrollment requirement.
 For example: you may NOT be enrolled in 9 hours at UNF and 3 hours at FSCJ and be considered full-time.

 All student-athletes (including transfers) must successfully complete 6 semester hours in the previous regular academic term of full-time enrollment to be eligible to participate in the next regular academic term.
-Courses for which a of “C” or higher is required as part of a major may not count toward maintaining satisfactory progress until the necessary grade is achieved.
+Courses for which a grade of “C” or higher is required as part of a major may not count toward maintaining satisfactory progress until the necessary grade is achieved.
 Courses for which an “incomplete” was assigned may not count until completed and the time limit for removing the “I” is set by the instructor of the course.
 This time limit may not exceed one calendar year or graduation, whichever comes first.

-1st semester must be cleared by NCAA Eligibility Center and UNF Admissions.
+1st semester: must be cleared by NCAA Eligibility Center and UNF Admissions

-Must have earned at least 40% of designated degree program with minimum UNF GPA of 1.9.
+Must have earned at least 40% of designated degree program with minimum UNF GPA of 1.9

 Must have earned at least 60% of designated degree with minimum UNF GPA of 2.0

-Must have earned at least 80% of designated degree with minimum UNF GPA Of 2.0
+Must have earned at least 80% of designated degree with minimum UNF GPA of 2.0

-Must be enrolled full-time 12 hours.
+Must be enrolled full-time (12 credit hours)

-Must be enrolled full-time (9 hours).
+Must be enrolled full-time (9 credit hours)

 Once a student-athlete enters his/her 5th semester, all hours used to meet progress-to-degree requirements must be applicable toward student’s designated degree program as determined at the start of the semester.